-Jason Momoa Admits He’s Obsessed With Lisa Bonet Since He Was Eight: ‘I’m A Full-Fledged Stalker’
+Jason Momoa Admits He’s Been Obsessed With Lisa Bonet Since He Was 8: ‘I’m A Full-Fledged Stalker’

 The Aquaman star bluntly admitted that he instantly fell in love with the actress when he first saw her on The Cosby Show.
 Momoa even quipped that he became a “full-fledged stalker” because of Bonet, adding that he has always wanted to meet her since then.

-“Ever since I was like, 8 years old and I saw her on the TV, I was like, ‘Mommy, I want that one,'” Jason confessed.
+“Ever since I was like, 8-years-old and I saw her on the TV, I was like, ‘Mommy, I want that one,'” Jason confessed.
 “I’m like, ‘I’m going to stalk you for the rest of my life and I’m going to get you.'”

 However, the Game Of Thrones star pointed out that he didn’t tell Lisa about it until they had two babies.

 Jason Momoa went on to share how he met Lisa Bonet.
-Apparently, the longtime lovers met at a jazz club in New York City with the help of their mutual friends.
+Apparently, the longtime lovers met at a jazz club in New York City with the help of mutual friends.

 Momoa, who impressively portrayed Khal Drogo in the hit Game of Thrones franchise, recalled how ecstatic he was to finally meet the girl of his dreams.
 The actor also revealed that he purposely dreaded his hair simply because Lisa had dreadlocks too.